 FTI Consulting excels in understanding the nuances of the market, including those that can be damaging to business.
 Using open source records and discreet source inquiries, Castillo and his team peel back the layers of topical due diligence to find issues that a remote investor can miss.
 With an extensive network of investigative journalists, forensic accountants, and former FBI, CIA, and police agents, the firm offers the best of both worlds: local immersion and trusted integrity.

 You don’t need to be an insider to recognize the presence of violence and corruption in Latin America and the risk it can pose to business.
 Read or listen to the news, and it’s a theme that, as FTI Consulting’s chairman of Europe, Middle East, and Africa consulting has said, many Americans associate with the region.
 “Corruption and security issues are endemic,” says Castillo, which is why FTI Consulting is constantly counseling clients on ways to mitigate danger.
 In Latin America specifically, organized crime, delinquency, drug trafficking, and guerrilla presence are particularly pervasive.
 The firm publishes a security index every year, and for the first time in a decade, some countries in Latin America are trending toward safety and stability.
 But many of the dangers, Castillo says, are not going away, they’re just moving.
 “When you hit hard on crime,” he says, “it migrates.
-We were involved in the evolution of Panama, and problems that we didn’t see in [neighboring] Costa Rica two years ago are
+We were involved in the evolution of Panama, and problems that we didn’t see in [neighboring] Costa Rica two years ago are starting to emerge.”

 In Peru, for example, security in the larger cities has declined in the last year, creating a need for crisis management, but the Peruvian government lacks the efficiency to deploy resources.
 Even in some regions of the country that receive significant royalties from mining operations, funds are not directed toward improving security, infrastructure, or the cultural problems that feed crime and extortion, says Castillo.
 They end up in networks of local corruption schemes.
 Similar problems persist in Ecuador, Bolivia, Colombia, Venezuela, and the Dominican Republic.